 Since 2010 local government finance issues have been dominated by cuts in government funding and pressure to keep council tax increases down with a recent change in emphasis to allow council tax increases to help alleviate service pressures, particularly in adult social care.
-Indications, prior to COVID-19, were that the financial restrictions were beginning to relax but now the future financial uncertainty is more prevalent than ever before.
+Indications, prior to COVID-19, were that the financial restrictions were beginning to relax but now the future financial uncertainty is more prevalent than ever before and although, hopefully, the worst of the pandemic is over, there is a cost of living crisis and high inflation and utilities cost providing a further challenge.